eliasmagn/msm8953-chota/readme.md

 probe so early boot messages reflect the real configuration before any notifications fire.
 When the policy is active, the driver records the previous USB sink state and input current limit before switching into charge-through mode.
 The debounced extcon worker keeps the state machine in sync with role/VBUS changes, and once the external VBUS source disappears or OTG host mode ends, those settings are restored so the charger returns to its prior behavior without manual intervention.
-A dedicated mutex guards these transitions so concurrent sysfs writes and notifier callbacks cannot desynchronize the hardware sequencing.
+If a policy transition fails part-way through, the driver now attempts a best-effort rollback to the previous mode so the hardware is not left half-switched, and a dedicated mutex guards these transitions so concurrent sysfs writes and notifier callbacks cannot desynchronize the sequencing.
 If any of the underlying register writes fail during these transitions, the regulator enable/disable callbacks now return the hardware error so OTG consumers immediately know that sourcing or sinking could not be applied.
 The OTG regulator status callback mirrors that behaviour by propagating regmap read failures to its callers, which helps higher-level consumers and diagnostics distinguish between a deliberately disabled rail and a bus access problem.

 ### Device tree properties